zBlock-1/RLN-audit-report/README.md

 #### Recommendation

-This finding is just to address this issue.
-If the secret sharing is computed using higher degree polynomials, we may not have this issue.
+This finding is just to highlight the potential of issue.
+If the secret sharing is computed using higher degree polynomials, this is not negligible.

 #### Developer Response
 > As you said - probability of that is negligible